jallen2034/Park-Locator-React/README.md

 Park locator 2.0 is a complete rewrite and rebuild of my previous Park Locator full-stack application which acts as a skatepark locator & reviewer.
 The original project was built using Python with Flask, HTML, CSS, Vanilla JavaScript, Jquery, Ajax, SQLite and the Google Places & Maps APIs for Python.
 Version 2.0 will scrap this entirely in favour of:

 ## Tech Stack
-JavaScript, React with Material-UI, Google Maps API for JavaScript, Node/Express.js, Firebase Authentication, PostgreSQL, Python to script and automate populating my postgres DB using the Google Places API for Python.
+JavaScript, React with Material-UI, Google Maps API for JavaScript, Node/Express.js, Firebase Authentication, PostgreSQL, Python to script and automate populating my postgres DB using the Google Places API for Node.js.

 ## Project goals & changes from Park locator 1.0
 - Rebuild project with React, Node/Express & PostgreSQL.